pablojim/highcharts-ng/README.md

 Features Not Supported that were previously supported:
 ------------------------------------------------------
-- 2 way binding to chart xAxis. (use chartConfig.getHighcharts() to get axis values)
+- 2 way binding to chart xAxis. (use chartConfig.getChartObj() to get axis values)
-- Control of Loading status though the config (use chartConfig.getHighcharts() to get axis values) Both of these should be possible to add with the right PR
+- Control of Loading status though the config (use chartConfig.getChartObj() to get axis values) Both of these should be possible to add with the right PR
 - Use of add and remove points on dynamically updated series